bytedeco/javacv/README.txt

 }
 }}}

-JavaCV also comes with helper classes and methods on top of OpenCV to facilitate its integration to the Java platform.
+JavaCV also comes with helper classes and methods on top of OpenCV and FFmpeg to facilitate their integration to the Java platform.
 Here is a small demo program demonstrating the most frequently useful parts:

 {{{
 import com.googlecode.javacpp.Loader;